Frequently Asked Questions

 - I clicked one film title and got mistakes for a film called something different!

-- I submitted something ages ago, and it hasn't come up yet.
+- I added something ages ago, and it hasn't come up yet.
 Why not?

 - Why do you have "Harry Potter and the Philosopher's Stone?
 Shouldn't it be "Sorcerer's"?